 If you want to visit Galleria Borghese but don’t care for a guided tour, and yet don’t want to go through the hassle of booking tickets via the official site (see below for more details), you can book skip-the-line tickets to Galleria Borghese via a 3rd party reseller.

 Tickets costs between €25 and €30 depending on which 3rd party you use, but keep in mind that the cheapest options often don’t allow cancellations.

 These are the best skip-the-line tickets to Galleria Borghese:

 - Borghese Gallery skip-the-line ticket – it only costs €25 but cancellations aren’t allowed.

 - Borghese Gallery skip-the-line – it costs €26 but it is not refundable.

-- Borghese Gallery entrance tickets – a more expensive option at €30, but cancellations are allowed up to 24 hours before the visit.
+- Borghese Gallery entrance tickets – possibly the best choice.
+It is a more expensive option at €30, but cancellations are allowed up to 24 hours before the visit.

 - Skip-the-line tickets to Borghese Gallery – at €38.83, it’s the most expensive options.
 Cancellations are accepted up to 24 hours in advance.